 Ridgeline’s bed provides unmatched flexibility, capability and durability.

-Its 64-inch length is among the best of crew-cab trucks, while its 49-inch width between the minimal wheel arches allows 4-foot-wide sheets of building material to be laid flat.
+Its 64-inch length is among the best of crew-cab trucks, while its 50-inch width between the minimal wheel arches allows 4-foot-wide sheets of building material to be laid flat.

 Fully boxed ultra-high-strength steel crossmembers under the bed allow it to have an ample load capability.

-The Ridgeline bed features the kind of versatility customers have come to expect from Honda.
+The Ridgeline bed features the kind of versatility owners have come to expect from Honda.

 Eight tie-down cleats have a 350-pound load capacity each and are located throughout the bed.